-Sub- section Summary of assessment test Where this was observed in the WRP package Justification Assessment outcome Attachments A, D $-$ I, K, L, N, O of Schedule C and is satisfied Table 3-3 is an accurate summary of the risks identified and demonstrates regard for risks of insufficient water, or water not being of a suitable quality, to maintain Indigenous values.
+10.41 Subsection Summary of assessment test Where this was observed in the WRP package Justification Assessment outcome Table 3-3 is a summary of the risks identified and demonstrates regard for risks of insufficient water, or water not being of a suitable quality, to maintain Indigenous values.
 Section 7 of Schedule D indicates that the consideration of risks associated with this requirement was limited as relevant methodologies are under development and the relationships between groundwater and these values are generally indirect.
 Section 7 also points to links between a number of public benefit values and ground water availability and quality which have been assessed quantitatively.
 Consequently, while this risk has not been quantitatively assessed through the risk assessment, the Authority is satisfied that these risks have been given appropriate regard during the risk identification process and relationship between these risks and other quantified risks has been included.
 There is sufficient information provided in the risk assessment to show that these matters have been considered as far as practicable given the available information and methodologies.
-The Authority is satisfied the requirement has been met.
+The Authority is satisfied that the requirement has been met.

-Sub- section Summary of assessment test Where this was observed in the WRP package Justification Assessment outcome Guidelines published by the Authority in relation to risk identification and risk assessment Test turned off WRP s.
+10.41 Subsection Summary of assessment test Where this was observed in the WRP package Justification Assessment outcome Guidelines published by the Authority in relation to risk identification and risk assessment Test turned off WRP s.
 3 Text for accreditation at s.
-3 states: no guidelines have been published by the Authority in relation to risk identification and risk assessment under s 4.02 of the Basin Plan.
+3 states: no guidelines have been published by the Authority in relation to risk identification and risk assessment under s.
+4.02 of the Basin Plan.
 As no such guidelines have been published by the Authority therefore, this test has been turned off.
 4 The list of risks includes all current and future risks as described in subsection (1)-(3) True WRP s.
-3.2 WRP Table 3-1, Table 3-3 Schedule D, s.
+3.2, Table 3-1, Table 3-3 Schedule D, s.
 7 Text for accreditation at WRP s.
 3.2 incorporates WRP Table 3-1 for details about risk assessment outcomes.
-As noted in the assessment for s.
+As noted for the assessment of s.
 10.41(3)(a), risks associated with 'Insufficient water is available, or water is not suitable to maintain social, cultural, Indigenous and other public benefit values' (as listed in s.
 4.02(2)(b) of the Basin Plan), have not been separately included in the list of risks provided in Table 3-1.
-The Authority is satisfied that the material provided in WRP Table 3-3 lists risks to Indigenous values and uses, and the material in s.
-7 of Schedule D provides MET an appropriate rationale why other risks have not been included in the list of risks in WRP Table 3-1.
-The Authority is satisfied the requirement has been met.
+MET The Authority is satisfied that the material provided in WRP Table 3-3 lists a summary of risks to Indigenous values and uses, and the material in s.
+7 of Schedule D provides an appropriate rationale why other risks have not been included in the list of risks in Table 3-1.
+The Authority is satisfied that the requirement has